nodeschool/vancouver/README.md

 This is our static site generator, powered by [gatsby](https://www.gatsbyjs.org)

-## Attendies
+## Attendees

 Want a simple pull request?
-Add yourself to the data/attendies/ directory.
+Add yourself to the data/attendees/ directory.
 Create a new yaml file with your name, with the following content:

 ```
 ---